learn-co-curriculum/dsc-image-classification-with-mlps-lab/README.md

 results_1 = None
 ```

-## Visualizing Our Loss and Accuracy Curves
+## Visualizing our Loss and Accuracy Curves

 Now, let's inspect the model's performance and see if we detect any overfitting or other issues.
 In the cell below, create two plots: